TheArjunAgarwal/haskell2025/chapters-typ/ch10_complexity.typ

 This alone could be important and often is a great reason for finding such algorithms.
 For example, if tomorrow there were a discovery that showed there is a factoring algorithm with a huge but provably polynomial time bound, that would change our beliefs about factoring.
 The algorithm might never be used, but would certainly shape the future research into factoring.]

 = An Informal Survey of Multiplication Algorithms
 The word Algorithm orignates from French where it was the mistranslated name of the 9th Century Arabic scholer Al-Khwarizmi, who was born in present day Uzbekistan, who studied and worked in Baghdad.
 His text on multiplying indo-arabic numerals travelled to Europe and his name was mis translated to "Algorisme" which later evolved into algorithm.
-While we will see other algorithms of the ancients in the excercise, let's end the main text with the OG multiplication.
+While we will see other algorithms of the ancients in the exercise, let's end the main text with the OG multiplication.
 We will consider the multiplication of two $n$ digit numbers, given it takes a single operation to solve for $n=1$ (base cases).
 Our model of computation will be RAM but without the assumptions on addition and multiplication.

 We assume additions of sigle digit takes $cal(O)(1)$ (constent) time, and hence, adding a $m, n$ digit number takes $cal(O)(min(m,n))$ time.
 This is realized by the school book carry method of additon and is optimal #footnote[The proof for the optimality is much harder.
 It was given by Emil Jerabek in 2023 using a technique we will see in ch 11 called Amortization].
 Similer proof holds for subtraction.